neatsys/neatworks/tools/entropy-control/terraform/README.txt

 Repeat the original `terraform apply ...` to restart instances.

 To modify infrastracture specification: repeat the original `terraform apply ...` with different values.
-For example,  create evaluation infrastracture in 1 region with 10 instances
+For example,  create evaluation infrastracture in 1 region with a total 10 instances
 $ terraform apply -var mode=one -var instance-count=10

+(Currently there's no mode two, three or four.^ ^)

 Destroy instances
 $ terraform destroy -var mode=five -var instance-count=10

 The mode and instance count must be identical to the last `terraform apply ...` command.

 Additional notes on IPFS.
 By default, network interfaces on EC2 instances does not bind its public IP.
-In order for IPFS node to establish bidirectional connections, you have to manually do the binding
+In order for IPFS node to establish bidirectional connections, you have to manually do the binding by executing on each EC2 instance
 $ sudo ip addr add <PUBLIC IP> dev ens5

 Notice that instance public IPs change every time `terraform apply ...` is executed (which is possibly reason why it is not bound to network interfaces by default).
 So the procedure above has to be repeated per applying.